Stop defending the original beach plan

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Use a stronger town-edge hotel source when the stay needs to carry more of the day.
 Town-edge hotels get more useful when exposed beach time loses value.

+Use the town-dinner source when the island needs a cleaner reset.
 Town dinner answers often improve once the weather cuts the beach question down.

+Use the Little Venice source when the evening should stay atmospheric but simpler.
 A softer old-port evening is often stronger than trying to rescue the loudest plan.

 The point of the page is to simplify the next move honestly, not to pretend this guide can replace the official source or the real situation on the ground.